molarmanful/gCube/README.md

 $('.cube').addClass(/*name of class here*/);
 ```

-There are 8 predefined classes that you can use: transparent, stickerless, white, yellow, green, blue, orange, and red.
+There are 8 predefined classes that you can use: transparent, stickerless, white, yellow, green, blue, orange, red, and neon.
 In addition, you can make your own class by adding this to your CSS code:
 ```css
 /*name of class here*/ .face {
 	background-color: /*desired color*/;